chaos-mesh/rfcs/text/2023-06-14-cloud-chaos-improvements.md

    However this doesn't seem feasible at this time.
 We would need some kind of plugin / exnension model to support this.

-- Extend the existing AWSChaos, GCPChaos and AzureChaos types

-   It might be simpler to add code to the existing types.
-However, there are a potentially large number of different cloud resource types, so this would not scale well.

-   In addition we might require breaking changes to the structures, so it would be easier to introduce new types and eventually deprecate the old ones.

 ## Unresolved questions

+- Should new chaos types be introduced for additional cloud resource types?

+   It might be necessary to introduce new chaos types e.g. AWSNetworkChaos, GCPNetworkChaos and so on.

+   It might be necessary to make breaking changes to the structures, so it in this case it would be easier to introduce new types and eventually deprecate the old ones.

+   We need to explore the solution in more detail before we can decide.